Benefit of Car Liens When Filing Bankruptcy

 Contact Our Lawyers About Property Liens and Bankruptcy

-At the Sasser Law Firm, we consider bankruptcy a tool for gaining a fresh start financially.
-We are committed to helping individuals and families make the best use of bankruptcy law, particularly when they face the potential loss of their belongings in a bankruptcy proceeding.
+At the Sasser Law Firm, we are committed to helping individuals and families make the best use of bankruptcy law when it is appropriate and helpful.

 For more than 20 years, the Sasser Law Firm has been helping individuals and business owners sort through financial hardships to see the light at the end of the tunnel.
 Our North Carolina bankruptcy attorneys are all board-certified specialists, which means we have passed a complex exam, undergone a thorough peer review, and continue to earn legal education credits in this ever-evolving area of law.